darkmantle/nativescript-font-scale/README.md

 ```

 #### Angular
-Once you register the element as below, you can then use it anywhere as you would a regular Label including all properties.
+Once registered in your Angular application, you can use the components using the same properties as the default NativeScript ones.
+To disable the scaling you can add the "scale" property with "false" as the value.
+All components will scale by default.

 ```ts
 registerElement("ScaledLabel", () => require("nativescript-font-scale").Label);